-A common question is how to get from Eilat to Petra, with many tourists using Israel’s southern-most city as a base from which to explore Petra.
-Getting from Eilat to Petra is simple, with a few different options available, depending on budget, the time-frame that’s available, and personal travel preferences.
+A common question is how to get from Eilat to Petra.
+Many tourists using Israel’s southern-most city as a base from which to explore Petra.
+Getting from Eilat to Petra is simple.
+There are a few different options available, depending on budget, the time-frame that’s available, and personal travel preferences.
 It’s possible to travel from Eilat to Petra every day of the week.

 There are tours from Eilat to Petra seven days a week.

-One day tours start in Eilat at around 7 am, and return from Petra at around 7 pm.
-They are door to door tours, starting from three centralized locations and ending at your address in Eilat, and the package usually includes all transportation, guiding at Petra, lunch, and the Petra entrance fee which, if traveling alone, costs approximately $130 for a one day visit.
+These start in Eilat at around 7 am, and return from Petra at around 7 pm.
+They are door to door tours, starting from three centralized locations and ending at your address in Eilat.
+The package usually includes all transportation, guiding at Petra, lunch, and the Petra entrance fee.
+If you’re traveling alone, the entrance fee is approximately $130 for a one day visit.

-The border crossing fee ($65) is not included on any tour to Petra.
+The border crossing fee ($65) does not come with any tour to Petra.
 Additionally, the Jordanian visa fee of $60 is payable on the day of the crossing if you have not pre-arranged a visa.
-The price of these one day tours from Eilat to Petra is $199 which makes it a great value option once you factor in the costs involved with doing it yourself.
-More information about one day tours from Eilat to Petra can be found here.
+The price of these one day tours from Eilat to Petra is $199.
+This makes it a great value option once you factor in the costs involved with doing it yourself.
+More information about one day tours from Eilat to Petra is here.

-Two-day tours from Eilat to Petra are also available daily.
-There are a couple of variations on these, which include a two day Petra Tour, which is a two-day tour, starting and ending in Eilat, with a guided tour of Petra on day one, and free time to explore on day two.
-Another popular option is a two day Petra and Wadi Rum Tour, which provides a guided tour of Petra on the first day, overnight in a Bedouin camp, and a jeep safari at Wadi Rum on the second day.
+These tours from Eilat to Petra are also available daily.
+There are a couple of variations on these.
+They include a two day Petra Tour, which is a two-day tour starting and ending in Eilat.
+It also has a guided tour of Petra on day one, and free time to explore on day two.
+Another popular option is a two day Petra and Wadi Rum Tour.
+This provides a guided tour of Petra on the first day, overnight in a Bedouin camp, and a jeep safari at Wadi Rum on the second day.

 Taking a Taxi